 Snorting is thought of as a positive form of horse communication.
 When a horse makes this noise, they are letting others around them know that they are happy and content.
 Snorting is typically accompanied by other forms of positive communication, such as a swishing tail and a calm facial reaction.
 Snorting might happen when a horse gets access to their favorite treat, while they are being groomed, and when they greet farm animal companions that they see only occasionally.

 4. The Squeal

 A horse squeal is not usually a good sign.
 Squealing is often a sign of violence between horses.
 Females might squeal to reject the advances of males.
-Some horses squeal when they meet strange horses for the first time as a warning.
+Some horses squeal as a warning when they meet strange horses for the first time.
 Squeals are commonly heard just before a squabble breaks out between two horses.
 The bottom line is that squealing is almost always a sign of aggression.

 5. The Groan

 Groaning is not uncommon for horses.
 If the noise occurs while the horse is being ridden, training, or running and jumping, chances are that the horse is in pain.
 If a groan happens while a horse is being dressed for riding, their saddle might be too small and tight or painful for another reason.
 On the other hand, a horse might groan when they are rolling in grass, sand, or dirt, where they feel comfortable and relaxed.
 Groans could also be a sign of boredom for horses stuck in stalls for long periods.